Virginia Thomas appears for interview with Jan. 6 panel

 Associated Press

 WASHINGTON (AP) — Conservative activist Virginia “Ginni” Thomas, the wife of Supreme Court Justice Clarence Thomas, has appeared for a voluntary interview with the House panel investigating the Jan.
 6 insurrection.
 The committee has for months sought an interview with Thomas in an effort to know more about her role in trying to help former President Donald Trump overturn his election defeat.
 She texted with White House chief of staff Mark Meadows and contacted lawmakers in Arizona and Wisconsin after the election.
-Thomas’ appearance on Capitol Hill on Thursday was confirmed by two people familiar with the committee’s work who were not authorized to discuss it.
+She did not answer questions when she arrived on Capitol Hill for the interview or later when she briefly left for a break.
+But Thomas did tell reporters she was looking forward to answering questions from the members of the committee.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.